29 Apr How to ensure your video stands out

 - Lastly, is this pushing you outside your comfort zone?

 Another good rule of thumb is understanding how the film or video makes the viewer feel.
 We’re emotional beings, no matter how much we rationalize.
-If you were going for a highly emotional story that pulls others into empathizing for an issue or demographic or person, is that the result when you show someone who was not a part of the process of the project?
+If you were going for a highly emotional story that pulls others into empathizing for an issue or demographic or person, is that the result when you show someone who was not a part of the process?